Oh-My-God-I’ve-Never-Seen-Anything-Like-That-Dress-You-Are-So-Hot-I-Can’t-Even-Believe-It!

 And the Jennifers are for real, too.
 Ms. Hyman and Ms. Fleiss met while working on their Harvard MBAs, and RentTheRunway has over $30 million in venture capital behind it.

-But let’s talk about that “Retail-but-no-retail” idea.
+But let’s talk about that “Retail-but-not-retail” idea.

 People shop on-line, now.
 Have you walked into a mall recently?
 They’re ghost towns compared to what once was.
 And retail space is expensive—especially at street level in New York City, where RentTheRunway and many of their haute-couture-coveting clients are located.
 So why not view a very small storefront as just an extension of your image instead of a place for people to browse and not actually buy?